 - In FLEX mode: With the header air system pressurized to approximately 30 psi, the sensor voltages should range between 1.5 and 3.5 volts through the cutter bar's full range of motion.
-See section 17.5 on page 82 for details. - RIGID Divider Mode: With the header air system pressurized to the appropriate value for your header's width (see section 16.7.1 on page 72), the sensor voltages should range between 1.5 and 3.5 volts through the divider's full range of motion.
-See section 17.6 on page 82 for details. - RIGID Center Mode: With the header air system pressurized to the appropriate value for your header's width (see section 16.7.1 on page 72), the sensor voltages should range between 1.5 and 3.4 volts through the superframe sensor's full range of motion.
-See section 17.6 on page 82 for details.
+See section 17.5 on page 80 for details. - In RIGID Mode: With the header air system pressurized to the appropriate value for your header's width (see section 16.7.1 on page 70), the sensor voltages should range between 1.5 and 3.4 volts through the subframe sensor's full range of motion.
+See section 17.6 on page 80 for details.

-If the sensor voltages do not match the values listed above, see section 19.17 on page 129 for details on adjusting the header height sensors.
+If the sensor voltages do not match the values listed above, see section 19.16 on page 123 for details on adjusting the header height sensors.